See updated notes for Ubuntu 22.04 LTS. Below are my archived notes for Ubuntu 20.04 LTS.

 - Ctrl+Z stops processes and brings you back to the main terminal

 Originally Ubuntu server 20.04 LTS (published December 20, 2020), but major edits after installing Ubuntu server 20.04.2 (March 2021).
 Edited occasionally whenever I want to document down anything else I've found useful.
-Last edited 2/9/2022.
+Last edited 2/9/2022 for Ubuntu 20.04 LTS, but see my newer post for Ubuntu 22.04 LTS.